Tuesday, September 19, 2023

 RIP my dear pal, Porter

 I have never been a dog lover.
 I do not hate dogs, either.
 That is primarily because I loved my dog as a young boy.
 Gave me security and hope.
 The dog would protect me.
 When I was about 11, he died; it was the first time I felt the pain of losing something close.
-For the rest of my youth, I never wanted a dog as I knew they most likely would die before I would, and I did not like that feeling again.
+For the rest of my youth, I never wanted a dog because I knew they would likely die before I did, and I didn't want to experience that feeling again.

 So, my attachment to a pet was still classified as neutral in my mind.
-Recently, my heart knows that has changed.
+Recently, my heart has changed.

 Within months of Jackson's passing ( Fall of 2014), Shelley added Porter to the mix (April 2015).
 Porter was a male golden retriever.
 She thought Porter would be her last dog as she anticipated he would be about 67 years old when he passed (assuming he was 12-13).
 Porter was a good pup who was really drawn to me.